KuzinAndrey/pcsensor-temper/README.md

 libusb_detach_kernel_driver does not seem to work on Solaris.
 Thus, it looks necessary to unload hid driver manually.
 Are there any better solutions?
 (See pcsensor.sh)

+(Added on 2018-11-24)
+It has been tested on Solaris 11.3 and libusb-1.0.20, and looked working fine.
+On Solaris 11.4, libusb-1.0.21 was introduced.
+But, pcsensor doesn't seem to work with 1.0.21.
+I found it can work with libusb-1.0.21-rc2, but cannot work with libusb-1.0.21-rc3 or above.
+If you would like to use it on Solaris 11.4, get libusb-1.0.21-rc2 from github and install it.

 # Example

 Munin graph sample